kubernetes/website/content/en/blog/_posts/2024-07-xx-kube-scheduler-simulator/index.md

 ## What are the use cases?

 1. **Cluster users**: Examine if your scheduling constraints (e.g., PodAffinity, PodTopologySpread) work as intended.
-2. **Cluster admins**: Assess how your cluster would behave with changes to the scheduler configuration.
+1. **Cluster admins**: Assess how your cluster would behave with changes to the scheduler configuration.
-3. **Scheduler plugin developers**: Test your custom scheduler plugins or extenders, use the debuggable scheduler in integration tests or development clusters, and use [the syncing feature](https://github.com/kubernetes-sigs/kube-scheduler-simulator/blob/master/simulator/docs/import-cluster-resources.md) for testing within a production-like environment.
+1. **Scheduler plugin developers**: Test your custom scheduler plugins or extenders, use the debuggable scheduler in integration tests or development clusters, or use the [syncing](https://github.com/kubernetes-sigs/kube-scheduler-simulator/blob/simulator/v0.3.0/simulator/docs/import-cluster-resources.md) feature for testing within a production-like environment.

 ## Getting started